leolpaz/Math-Magicians/README.md

 ![screenshot](./app_screenshot.png)

-On this milestone I connect the calculator to the logic files, so it can display the operations.
+On this milestone I refactor the calculator component to use hooks.

 ## Built With